Brokenwind/Maleapy/README.md

 ![](imgdocs/images/ex4_one1.png)

-Selected 100 pictures to predict and showed results dynamicly:
+Selected 100 pictures to predict and showed results dynamicly (animate.py):

 ![](imgdocs/images/ex4_one2.gif)